Galvanised vs Sherardised: What is the difference?

 As we continue our journey of addressing the many questions we get asked about our products, the materials they are made from and how best to use them, we have stumbled across a question we have been asking ourselves and decided to do a bit of research to find out the answers.
-The question asked was what is the difference between galvanised and sherardised steel?
+The question was raised in our latest product development meeting.
+We were busy discussing the addition of sherardised annular ring nails to our product range.
+Then, one of our team members asked the million-dollar question.
+"What is the difference between galvanised and sherardised steel?"

 According to Wikipedia, the true description is ‘Sherardising is a process of galvanisation of ferrous metal surfaces, also called vapour galvanising and dry galvanising’.
-The process is named after British metallurgist Sherard Osborn Cowper-Coles (son of naval inventor Cowper Phipps Coles) who invented and patented the method c.
+The process is named after British metallurgist Sherard Osborn Cowper-Coles (son of naval inventor Cowper Phipps Coles).
+Sherard invented and patented the method c.
 1900.
 Galvanisation or galvanising is the process of applying a protective zinc coating to steel or iron, to prevent rusting.
 The most common method is hot-dip galvanising, in which the parts are submerged in a bath of molten hot zinc.